-In calculating year-over-year organic revenue growth, we did not include post-acquisition sales of AIS, which we acquired on April 30, 2018.
-In addition, we adjusted for fiscal 2018 having one additional sales day, which had the effect of decreasing our year-over-year organic revenue growth from 10.1% to 9.7%.
-In calculating operating margin, we excluded the results of AIS, as well as acquisition-related costs incurred, which had the effect of increasing operating margin from 13.1% to 13.3%.
+In calculating year-over-year organic revenue growth, we excluded post-acquisition sales of MSC Mexico, which commenced operations on February 1, 2019.
+In addition, to calculate on an ADS basis, we adjusted for fiscal 2019 having two fewer sales days, which combined with excluding MSC Mexico, had the effect of increasing our year-over-year organic revenue growth to 5.1% from our reported GAAP revenue growth of 5.0%.
+In calculating operating margin, we excluded the results of MSC Mexico, as well as acquisition-related costs incurred, and \$6.7 million of severance and separation related costs incurred in the fourth quarter of fiscal 2019, which together had the effect of increasing operating margin from 11.9% to 12.2%.
 Consistent with prior practice, the Committee set the targets to exclude these items to achieve comparability and the incentive purpose of the annual performance bonus program.